come-maiz/snapcraft.io/README.md

-# Cloud Init
+# Snapcraft

-Codebase for http://cloud-init.io - the marketing website
+Codebase for http://Snapcraft.io - the website

 ## Getting Started